bosonphoton/bosonphoton.github.io/_projects/researchnotes.md

 <br><br>

-A Bayesian Network is a directed acyclical graph (DAG) with nodes and directed links
+A Bayesian Network is a directed acyclical graph (DAG) with nodes and directed links that explains the probabilistic relationships (and influences) between variables:
 - Node = feature (or multiple features)
 - Link = indicates one node directly influences another